kubernetes/community/contributors/design-proposals/image-provenance.md

 pod templates.

-The ReplicaSet, or other controller, is responsible for recognizing when a 403 has happened (whether due to user not having permission due to bad image, or some other permission reason) and throttling itself and surfacing the error in a way that CLIs and UIs can show to the user.
+The ReplicaSet, or other controller, is responsible for recognizing when a 403 has happened (whether due to users not having permission due to bad image, or some other permission reason) and throttling itself and surfacing the error in a way that CLIs and UIs can show to the user.

 Issue [22298](https://github.com/kubernetes/kubernetes/issues/22298) needs to be resolved to